HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/passkey.md

 - Your Mac has a Touch ID sensor.

 !!!note
-    Passkeys from iCloud Keychain aren't yet available in Chrome on macOS.
+    Chrome supports passkeys on iCloud Keychain starting in Chrome 118, on macOS 13.5 or later.
+For more information, see [Chrome for Developers blog post](https://developer.chrome.com/blog/passkeys-on-icloud-keychain){: target="_blank" rel="noopener noreferrer"}.

 ### For Windows